ahnngo/InfectionMushroom/README.md

       o	drawWindow(): function creates an infection simulator's GUI.
 The function takes a root parameter, likely the GUI's root window, and creates widgets in it.
 It creates a window title, a parameter frame, a simulation canvas, and a simulation start button.
 Function sets object's graph attribute to canvas.
 When the "Simulate" button is clicked, the startsimulation function is called with the sample size, healing rate, infection rate, and number of days entered by the user.
 The code snippet doesn't define startsimulation, so it's unclear what it does. o	update_animate(): Method animates simulation.
 It accepts a 2D list of the simulation's state and the current day.
 It converts the 2D list into a numpy array, sets each cell's color based on its value, and displays the array on the canvas.
-It also updates the image's date. o	Def 'startsimulation()':function is called when the user clicks the "Simulate" button in the GUI.
+It also updates the image's date. o	startsimulation():function is called when the user clicks the "Simulate" button in the GUI.
 It takes five parameters: the size of the simulation, the healing rate, the infection rate, the Gui object, and the number of days to simulate.

 ### Complexity of Frontend:
 The complexity of this code is O(days * $size^2$).
 The update_animate() method has a nested for loop that runs through each element of the 'visual_skin' list, which has length size and is called days times in the 'startSimulation()' method.
 This means that the 'update_animate()' method will be called 'days * $size^2$' times, which is the complexity of the code.

 # How to Improve the complexity of Frontend code:
 •	Use a data structures and algorithms that have better time complexity.
-For example, alternate using nested for loops to iterate through the elements of the 'visual_skin' array.
+For example, alternate using nested for loops to iterate through the elements of the `visual_skin` array.
 We could use a single loop to iterate through all the elements.
 Also, we could use a dictionary to store the corresponding integer values for each skin cell instead of using multiple if-else statements.

 •	Simplify our Computations: instead of creating a new figure and axes object for each update, you could create these objects once and then update their properties as needed.